mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-local.md

 ### contentPath

-Controls the path where the content is actually output.
-By default, it is calculated based on the `path` and the content's own `path`.
+Controls the actual output path of the content, by default, it is calculated based on `path` and the content's own `path`.

-For example, if the `path` is _\~/code/blog/posts/_ and a content data is as follows:
+For example, the `path` is _\~/code/blog/posts/_, a content data is as follows:

 ```json
 {